 Under section 631(b), income from the sale of standing timber in a trade or business (for sale or for use) and held for more than 1 year may be treated as long-term capital gains (section 1231 gain).
 Both lump-sum and pay-as-cut timber sales qualify.
-The potential tax benefits include: (1) taxation of the gain at the more favorable capital gains tax rate, as opposed to the ordinary income tax rate; (2) not subject to self-employment tax; and (3) the ability to offset your ordinary income when you have a net section 1231 loss.
+The major tax treatment includes: (1) the gain is taxed at the lower capital gains tax rate rather than the ordinary income tax rate; (2) the gain is not subject to self-employment tax; and (3) it can offset ordinary income when you have a net section 1231 loss.
 Use Form 4797 (Part I) and Schedule D (Form 1040) to report the sale.
-See page 3 for filing requirement of Form T (Timber), "Forest Activities Schedule."
+See below for filing requirement of Form T (Timber), "Forest Activities Schedule."

 Example 3.
-In 2023, you had a lump-sum sale of the standing timber held in your business.
-Because you held the timber for over 1 year before the sale, the timber income is a section 1231 gain and qualifies for longterm capital gains tax treatment under section 631(b).
+In 2024, you had a lump-sum sale of the standing timber held in your business.
+Because you held the timber for over 1 year, the income is a section 1231 gain and qualifies for long-term capital gains tax treatment under section 631(b).